ScieNFT/contracts/README.md

 ## Mining SCI Tokens

-To mine SCI tokens, you can prove your mnemonic to your `.env` file and run the mining script:
+To mine SCI tokens, you can provide your mnemonic to your `.env` file and run the mining script:

 ```shell
 yarn run mine:fuji